CloudLabsAI-Azure/PowerApps-in-a-day/01_Power_Apps_Canvas_App.md

    ![](images/Module1/devicegallery80.png)

-3. In the share screen, enter the name or email of the user you would like to share the app with.
+3. In the share screen, enter the name of the user **Lab admin01** to share the app.
 You may also share it with a user group.

    ![](images/Module1/devicegallery81.png)